ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### EDHOC message\_2

-The processing of EDHOC message\_2 is specified in {{Section 5.3 of I-D.ietf-lake-edhoc}} with the following additions:
+The processing of EDHOC message\_2 is specified in {{Section 5.3 of RFC9528}} with the following additions:

 * The authentication credential CRED\_R indicated by the message field ID\_CRED\_R is AUTH\_CRED\_RS.

 ### EDHOC message\_3 {#m_3}

-The processing of EDHOC message\_3 is specified in {{Section 5.4 of I-D.ietf-lake-edhoc}} with the following additions:
+The processing of EDHOC message\_3 is specified in {{Section 5.4 of RFC9528}} with the following additions:

 * The authentication credential CRED\_I indicated by the message field ID\_CRED\_I is AUTH\_CRED\_C.

 * The EAD item EAD\_ACCESS\_TOKEN = (-ead\_label, ead\_value) MUST be included in the EAD\_3 field.
 If the access token is provisioned with EDHOC message\_3 as specified in {{AT-in-EAD}}, then ead\_value = { 0 : access\_token}, otherwise ead\_value = { 1 : session\_id}, where session\_id is equal to the value of the "session_id" field of the access token response from AS, see {{token-series}}.

 * The RS MUST ensure that the access token is valid, potentially first retrieving it using session\_id and AUTH\_CRED\_C, the validation follows the procedure specified in {{rs-c}}.
-If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of I-D.ietf-lake-edhoc}}), and it MUST abort the EDHOC session.
+If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.
 RS MUST have successfully validated the processing of the access token before completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
 Any old existing EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted, together with the OSCORE Security Context derived from the EDHOC session.

 Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz

 ### OSCORE Security Context

-Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
+Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of RFC9528}}.
 In addition, the following applies.

-* The length in bytes of the OSCORE Master Secret (i.e., the oscore\_key\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_ms\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.
+* The length in bytes of the OSCORE Master Secret (i.e., the oscore\_key\_length parameter, see {{Section A.1 of RFC9528}}) MUST be the value specified in the "osc\_ms\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

-* The length in bytes of the OSCORE Master Salt (i.e., the oscore\_salt\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_salt\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.
+* The length in bytes of the OSCORE Master Salt (i.e., the oscore\_salt\_length parameter, see {{Section A.1 of RFC9528}}) MUST be the value specified in the "osc\_salt\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

 * C and RS MUST use the OSCORE version specified in the "osc\_version" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.